Skip to content

 Color Averaging

 Averaging under ColorAide can take as many colors as desired and will return a color that represents the average.
-This is not to be confused with interpolation which employs a different technique, but in certain situations, it can sort of function like mixing multiple colors.
+This approach to mixing is not to be confused with interpolation which employs a different technique.
+One thing that sets it apart from interpolation is that when performing the operation, the order of the colors does not matter and will yield the same results even if the colors are shuffled.

 Rectangular Space Averaging